Sending Emails in PHP with PHPMailer — SitePoint

 The code and comments should be sufficiently clear to explain everything that’s going on.

-Sending an E-Mail with Attachments
+Sending an Email with Attachments

-Let’s see an example on how to send an email with attachments using PHPMailer.
+Here’s an example of how to send an email with attachments using PHPMailer:

 <?php